Varieties of Creationism

 Progressive creationists believe that God introduced new varieties of life through supernatural creation events that occurred periodically throughout Earth’s history.
 Many progressive creationists subscribe to the “day-age” or “intermittent days” interpretations of Genesis 1.
 Most believe that evolutionary processes have played a significant role in diversifying biological life.
 Some accept the claim that different families or even classes of animals (e.g. reptiles, amphibians, and birds) share common ancestors, but most progressive creationists deny the doctrine of universal common descent.
 For further reading on this viewpoint, here are some organizations promoting progressive creationism:

 Intelligent design theorists argue that the best scientific explanation for some features of nature is that those features were designed for a purpose.
-In particular, they contend that cosmological fine-tuning and some aspects of biological complexity are best explained by guided (intelligent) causation rather than unguided processes like chance and natural selection.
+In particular, they contend that cosmological fine-tuning and some aspects of biological complexity are best explained by intelligent causes (processes directed by a mind) rather than unguided processes like chance and natural selection.
 This claim is compatible with all of the varieties of creationism described above.
 Many young-earth creationists, progressive creationists, evolutionary creationists, and even some non-religious people agree that intelligent design is the best explanation for various features of the universe and life.
 However, intelligent design theorists typically regard the design hypothesis itself as a strictly scientific hypothesis, unlike creationism.
 They argue that evidence of design can be found in nature using accepted scientific methods and principles, independent of any religious beliefs.
-Most (but not all) intelligent design theorists reject the idea that evolutionary biology provides an adequate explanation for the diversity and complexity of biological life.
-Numerous organizations around the world promote Intelligent Design, but one main organization has been spearheading the movement:
+Numerous organizations around the world promote intelligent design, but one main organization has been spearheading the movement: